-In the natural foods industry the name Johsen is synonymous with shoyu (soy sauce made with wheat).
+In the natural foods industry, the name Mitoku is synonymous with shoyu (soy sauce made with wheat).
 In fact, many of the world's best-selling natural food brands are actually Johsen bottled under the distributors' private labels.
-But even in Japan, where top-quality shoyu must meet the highest standards, Johsen shoyu is considered the best.
-In 1988, Johsen shoyu received the Japanese Ministry of Agriculture's first place award for the highest quality soy sauce in Japan.
+But even in Japan, where top-quality shoyu must meet the highest standards, Mitoku Organic Shoyu is considered the best.
+In 1988, Johsen shoyu received the Japanese Ministry of Agriculture's first-place award for the highest quality soy sauce in Japan.
 It was selected from over 2,000 entries by a panel of the world's foremost shoyu experts.
-Mitoku is very proud to be Johsen's sole export agent and worldwide representative.
+Natural Import Company is very proud to be the Mitoku sole importer in North America.

 The Johsen process of making shoyu begins with the roasting and cracking of whole, organic winter wheat and the steaming of whole, organic, GMO-free soybeans.
 These ingredients are then mixed together in approximately equal parts and inoculated with a natural culture.
 After a three-day incubation period in a warm, humid room, the wheat and soybeans are covered with a fragrant, fluffy mycelium that is high in natural enzymes.
 Now called koji, the mixture is added to a solution of water and sea salt.
 In temperate climates, the thick mixture of koji and brine, called moromi, is placed in seasoned cedar casks to ferment for about eighteen months (or at least two full summers).